UCL-ARC/fortran-unit-testing-exercises/episodes/1-into-to-unit-tests/challenge-2/test/solution/README.md

 > What changes would improve this unit test?

-- To ensure the unit tests remain **minimal**, we should split the single test `test_maths` into two unit tests, one fr testing `maths::double` and another for testing `maths::factorial`.
+- To ensure the unit tests remain **minimal**, we should split the single test `test_maths` into two unit tests, one for testing `maths::double` and another for testing `maths::factorial`.
 - To ensure we have good test coverage of our src code, we should make our test more generic so that we can parameterize it and test many input values, including edge cases.